 The 6th Annual Rattlesnake Avoidance Training will be held June 29 and 30, 2024 Rattlesnake Avoidance Training will be here before you know it.
-If you are interested in Rattlesnake Avoidance Training, Please contact us, send us an email or fill out the registration form and we will contact you know when the next Rattlesnake Avoidance Training will take place.
-Cost is $95 per dog.
-(Way cheaper than a vet bill if they get bit) and will be held at the Jerome County Fair Grounds.
+If you are interested in having your dog attend the training, fill out the registration form and we will respond back with additional details.
+The cost is $120 per dog (Way cheaper than a vet bill if they get bit) and will be held at the Jerome County Fair Grounds.

-If this is something you are interested in, please let us know through e-mail so we can get you on the list as there are a limited amount of training times and those slots will go fast.
+If this is something you are interested in, please let us know so we can get you on the list.
+There are a limited number of training times and they do go fast.
 First come first serve.
 You will receive an appointment time and you will be there no longer than 1 hour.
 We will be located at the Jerome County Fairgrounds at 205 N Fir Street in Jerome, Idaho 83338

 How It Works